 While the information is designed for disaggregated conflict analysis and crisis mapping, these data can be used in any mapping program or statistical package.

 ACLED is associated with the International Peace Research Institute and has received funding from the World Bank, the U.S. Department of Defense through the CCAPS program, and the European Research Council.

-ACLED is directed by Prof. Clionadh Raleigh (Trinity College Dublin).
+ACLED is directed by Prof. Clionadh Raleigh (University of Sussex).
 It is operated by senior research managers Andrew Linke (University of Colorado) and Caitriona Dowd (Trinity College Dublin).
-Senior research analysts Annie Ngwira, Charles Vannice and Olivia Russell oversee regional coding.
+Senior research analysts Annie Ngwira, Charles Vannice, and Olivia Russell oversee regional coding.